 The State of Iowa's life insurance plan provides your family financial protection in the case of your death.
-If you are a full-time employee, the life insurance plan provides you with a basic term life insurance benefit at no cost to you.
+If you are a full-time benefit-eligible employee, the life insurance plan provides you with a basic term life insurance benefit at no cost to you.
 In addition, you have an opportunity to purchase additional (supplemental) life insurance coverage at very economical group rates through payroll deduction.

 - Members of the General Assembly and part-time employees of the General Assembly, contact your human resources associate for life insurance information.